Lemmas: Generation, Selection, Application: Background and Related Work

 Let the proof structures be D-terms.
 Partition the set of all D-terms according to some \name{level} such that those in a lower level are strict subterms of those in a higher level.
 Tree size or height are examples of such a level.
 Let

-be a Prolog\footnote{Prolog serves here as a suitable specification language.} predicate enumerating D-terms and corresponding MGTs at a certain level, with respect to some quietly assumed axioms.
+be a Prolog\footnote{Prolog serves here as a suitable specification language.} predicate enumerating D-terms and corresponding MGTs at a certain level, with respect to given axioms that do not explicitly appear as parameter.
 We say that the predicate generates these pairs in an \defname{axiom-driven} way.
 If the predicate is invoked with the formula argument instantiated by a ground formula, it enumerates D-terms that prove the formula at the specified level.
 The predicate is then used \defname{goal-driven}, like a CM-CT prover.
 Invoking it for increasing level values realizes iterative deepening.
-There are further instantiation possiblities: if only the D-term is instantiated and the level is that of the D-term, its MGT is computed.
+There are further instantiation possibilities: if only the D-term is instantiated and the level is that of the D-term, its MGT is computed.
 If both D-term and formula are instantiated, the predicate acts as verifier.

-The implementation includes several \name{generators}, concrete variants of the \pl{enum\_dterm\_mgt\_pairs} predicate for specific level characterizations. \SGCD maintains a cache of $\la \plv{level}, \plv{D-term}, \plv{formula} \ra$ triples obtained with a generator, which is in turn used by the generator to obtain solutions for subproblems in levels below the calling level.
+The implementation includes several \name{generators}, concrete variants of the \pl{enum\_dterm\_mgt\_pairs} predicate for specific level characterizations. \SGCD maintains a cache of $\la \plv{level}, \plv{D-term}, \plv{formula} \ra$ triples used to obtain solutions for subproblems in levels below the calling level.
 This cache is highly configurable.
 In particular, the number of entries can be limited, where only the best triples according to specified criteria are kept.
 Typical criteria are height or size of the formula, a heuristic shared with RS provers.
 Subsumed entries can be deleted, another feature in common with RS.
-Novel criteria are also supported, some of which relate the formula to to the goal.
+Novel criteria are also supported, some of which relate the formula to the goal.
 Most criteria are based on the formula component of the triples, the MGT.
 Due to rigid variables~\cite{handbook:ar:haehnle}, MGTs are not usually available in CM-CT provers~\cite{cwwb:article} and cannot be used as a basis for heuristics.